 Shakaar Edon, Kira's love interest and the Prime Minister of Bajor, also disappears; at various points afterward, Bajor is represented by Kai Winn at various conferences and such (e.g. the abortive signing of Bajor's admission to the Federation in "Rapture") where it would make more sense for the civil government to be involved.
 The real life reason was scheduling problems for the actor, Duncan Regehr, who lived in Canada.

-The Suite Life of Zack and Cody: The old maid Muriel appeared a lot in season one...and disappeared in the next two seasons.
-It was revealed in the series finale that she retired two years earlier...and Zack and Cody brought her back due to fact that Mr. Tipton was planning on firing somebody and who better to fire than someone who's already retired?
+The Suite Life of Zack and Cody: The old maid Muriel appeared a lot in season one... and disappeared in the next two seasons.
+It was revealed in the series finale that she retired two years earlier... and Zack and Cody brought her back because Mr. Tipton was planning on firing somebody, and who better to fire than someone who's already retired?

 The writers managed to do this in the span of a single episode in season 5.
 It introduced Jesse Turner, a young boy explicitly identified as the Anti-Christ.
 This resulted from a union between a demon and a human, which somehow imbued him with high-level Reality Warper powers, an ability neither species displayed in any way.
 Possibly realizing how little sense it made that this would result in the most powerful character depicted in the show up to that point (with the possible exception of God) and the Story-Breaker Power it entailed, the writers immediately sent the character off to nowhere, and he's never mentioned afterwards.
 It's technically also Put on a Bus, but it goes straight past even Long Bus Trip because everyone immediately forgets he ever existed at all.

-This has become an ascended meme as of a recent season 10 episode, where Sam and Dean run into a school production of Supernatural, and Dean asks who the character dressed up as Adam is supposed to be... only for the director to tell him that he's Sam and Dean's brother, Adam, who's still trapped in hell.
-Sam and Dean can only share a "oh, right, forgot about that" look with each other. (proving how much they really care about family)
+This became an ascended meme in season 10, where Sam and Dean run into a school production of Supernatural, and Dean asks who the character dressed up as Adam is supposed to be... only for the director to tell him that he's Sam and Dean's brother, Adam, who's still trapped in hell.
+Sam and Dean can only share a "oh, right, forgot about that" look with each other.

-Danny, a beloved character of the series, recurred for the first three seasons of the show and played an important role during several episodes.
-He is cut from the show and never mentioned again right after revealing that he knows about werewolves.
+Teen Wolf had Danny, who recurred for the first three seasons of the show and played an important role during several episodes.
+Despite being a fan favorite, he was cut from the show and never mentioned again right after revealing that he knew about werewolves.